SlashNetUA/EnterpriseScrolls/manuals/exdos-man-en/exdos-5install.md

 Refer to Diagram 6 to see the general layout of the connected items.

- A) Arrange your computer on the desk or table so that there is sufficient room for the interface and drives on the right hand side of the computer.
+ a) Arrange your computer on the desk or table so that there is sufficient room for the interface and drives on the right hand side of the computer.

- B) Connect the ribbon cable from your disk drive(s) to the connector on the rear of the Interface module.
+ b) Connect the ribbon cable from your disk drive(s) to the connector on the rear of the Interface module.
 The interface connector is polarised to prevent mis-insertion of polarised drive cables.

  If your drive cable has an unpolarised connector then ensure that the marker arrow is to the right and top of the cable when looking INTO the interface connector.
 This will normally mean that the red ‘tracer’ on the ribbon cable is also on the right.
 If in doubt, please refer to your disk drive manual.

  Clip the "ears" on the interface connector over the ribbon connector to hold it firmly in place.

- C) Plug the interface module into the adaptor unit.
+ c) Plug the interface module into the adaptor unit.
 The ventilation slots on the adaptor unit should be underneath and the auxiliary power socket to the rear.

- D) Remove the cover from the expansion port on the right hand side of the Enterprise computer.
+ d) Remove the cover from the expansion port on the right hand side of the Enterprise computer.

- E) Carefully plug the adaptor unit / interface module combination into the Enterprise expansion port.
+ e) Carefully plug the adaptor unit / interface module combination into the Enterprise expansion port.
 Ensure that both computer and interface are fully supported to reduce strain on the connectors.

- F) Refer to Diagram 6 to ensure that your system matches that shown.
+ f) Refer to Diagram 6 to ensure that your system matches that shown.

- G) Reconnect your monitor, printer and other peripheral cables. **DO NOT connect the power supply at this stage**.
+ g) Reconnect your monitor, printer and other peripheral cables. **DO NOT connect the power supply at this stage**.

 ## Testing the system